mhuff17861/mhuff17861.github.io/README.md

 #### Python files

-The documentation for the django apps' is under portfoliosite/docs, generated via pdoc3.
-Currently it only covers the python files.
-You can generate your own using the portfoliosite/doc_gen.py if you make edits to the docstrings in the files.
+The documentation is under docs/, generated via sphinx.
+Currently it only covers django python and template files.
+You can generate your own if you make edits to the docstrings in the files using the following commands

-The command is `CI_MAKING_DOCS=1 python doc_gen.py`
+- `python doc_gen.py`
+- `CI_MAKING_DOCS=1 sphinx-build docs/source docs/build/html`